microsoft/snmalloc/docs/security/VariableSizedChunks.md

 ```

 By having a shared `SlabMetadata` across all the entries for the slab, we can have a single free list that covers the whole slab.
-This is super important as it means our fast path for deallocation can handle deallocations for multiple slab sizes without branching, while having the granularity that particular size requires.
+This is quite important as it means our fast path for deallocation can handle deallocations for multiple slab sizes without branching, while having the granularity that particular size requires.

 The following annotated asm snippet covers the fast path for deallocation:
 ```x86asm